mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

 Shape Details
   Select the shape of the sample (see specific geometry options below).
 Alternatively, select 'Preset' to use the Sample and Container geometries defined on the input workspace.

+Use Container
+  If checked, allows you to input container geometries for use in the absorption corrections.

 Sample Details Method
   Choose to use a Chemical Formula or Cross Sections to set the neutron information in the sample using